ratwolfzero/hopalong_python/README.md

 #### One-Pass Approach with Caching

-- Description: Attractor points are calculated only once, stored in an array and available for further processing such as mapping poibts to pixels.
+- Description: Attractor points are calculated only once, stored in an array and available for further processing such as mapping points to pixels.
 - Disadvantages: Requires large memory resources depending on the number of iterations and can lead to performance degradation due to system memory swapping.

 #### Chunked One-Pass Approach